pyne/pyne/docker/readme.md

 pyMOAB flag is provided, even if MOAB flag is not), DAGMC requires pyMOAB (and MOAB).

-The Python script will also also form the container name accordingly to some convention allowing the automatic CI to use the pushed docker image, One **STRONGLY** advices against manually set the container name when updating the CI docker containers in the PyNE DockerHuB.
+The Python script will also name container according to some convention allowing the automatic CI to use the pushed docker image, One **STRONGLY** advices against manually set the container name when updating the CI docker containers in the PyNE DockerHuB.